DafidTheProphet/campaign/content/2. Mechanics/Assorted Homebrew/Items/Spear of Heaven and Earth.md

+title: "Spear of Heaven and Earth"
+draft: false
+tags:
+  -
+---

 **Weapon (spear), Artifact (Requires Attunement)**

 The Spear of Heaven and Earth is a radiant weapon forged from the essence of the sun and the core of the earth.
 It has a shaft of gleaming gold, and its blade is a shard of pure sunlight, bound in an ethereal, earth-toned aura.